okuvshynov/rlscout/README.md

 ## LIFO order notes

+### Logging from C

+As we use C library from multiple python apps, it would be nice to control logging with the same python logging module.
+To do that, we can build C library with some flag to indicate that logging should go to python lib.

+### Current setup

+1. M1 Mac Mini running self-play, data server and duel continously.
+2. Training model on laptop once in a while

 ### we are getting more services and need to organize them better.

 1. Selfplay (can be 0-N)